daniel-rusu/pods4k/RELEASING.md

     * Update [changelog.md](changelog.md) with anything that's missing but don't document the new release version yet
     * Update the `VERSION_NAME` property in [gradle.properties](gradle.properties) for the new release using semantic versioning based on the changelog
-        * The version should have already been bumped and appended with `-SNAPSHOT` so removing the `-SNAPSHOT` is usually sufficient unless this is a patch release for the prior version.
     * Update the documentation if necessary but don't update the documented dependency version yet
 3. Create a GitHub release:
     * Create a new tag `vX.Y.Z` matching the version from [gradle.properties](gradle.properties)